 When our kids aren’t doing or feeling well, it could be that they’re picking up something from the environment they’ve been in, or the people they’ve been around.
 It’s not farfetched to consider, because kids are like sponges, absorbing our words and actions.
 And their intuitive sides are even soaking up our thoughts and moods.
 And they’re being affected by all of it.

-When we’re fearful, or when we’re worrying – even if our concerns are about our kids – they can pick up on it and buy into whatever worst-case scenario we have running in our worried minds.
+When we’re fearful, or when we’re worrying, even if our concerns are about our kids, they can pick up on it and buy into whatever worst-case scenario we have running in our worried minds.

-When kids are trying to figure the world out in their early years, they need to feel secure.
+When kids are trying to figure the world out in their early years, they need to feel safe and secure.
 So the household norm needs to be supportive – not only the environment, but also the attitudes.